Copying an AMI

 When an AMI is copied, the owner of the source AMI is charged standard Amazon EBS or Amazon S3 transfer fees, and the owner of the target AMI is charged for storage in the destination region.

 You can't copy an encrypted AMI between accounts.
-Instead, you can copy the underlying encrypted snapshot to another account, and then register it as a new AMI.
+Instead, if the underlying snapshot and encryption key have been shared with you, you can copy the snapshot to another account while re-encrypting it with a key of your own, and then register this privately owned snapshot as a new AMI.

 You can't directly copy an AMI that has a